 Universal Plug and Play

 Craftwork offers a fully compliant UPnP 1.0 software stack optimized for low energy, reduced footprint microcontrollers.
+The software stack can be used to build any DLNA device.
+Craftwork also delivers reference implementation for the most popular device types, for instance DLNA Audio Renderer.

 Connecting your products to the gadgets used by end-users in their daily lives, be it smartphones, tablets or laptops, is quickly becoming a priority for all manufacturers.